zinichakraborty/bootcampexercises-f23/proj2/README.md

         - **Status 400:** If the training log animal is not owned by specified user

 ### Update Operations
-- Create a PATCH endpoint at `/api/training` to edit the info of a training log.
 - Create a PATCH endpoint at `/api/animal` to update the `hoursTrained` of an animal whenever a new training log is made or updated
+- (Bonus) Create a PATCH endpoint at `/api/training` to edit the info of a training log.
 - (Bonus) Create a PATCH endpoint at `/api/user` to update the email of a user if you incorporate a profile page
 - Note these requests will have a similar request body and response statuses:
     - Body: A JSON containing the animal/training log id for the animal/training log we want to edit along with the information we want to update